rom-rb/rom-rb.org/source/learn/introduction/active-record.html.md

 ROM relations expose powerful internal query APIs that you use to create publicly accessible relation methods to return query results.

-Imagine your `ActiveRecord` models only exposed the scopes and scope methods to the rest of the application.
+Imagine that `ActiveRecord` models only exposed the scopes and scope methods to the rest of the application.
 This is what ROM relations are like.

 ## Models